valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 	--skip-permissions
 ```

-In this way you can operate on the namespace 4 (that is `Wikipedia:`) simulating a Wikipedia articles with links
+In this way you can operate on the namespace 4 (that is `Wikipedia:`) simulating Wikipedia articles with links
 to be orphanized.

 Example sandbox Wikipedia article (that will be edited):